-The LED lights have a built-in timer that’s on for 16 hours and off for eight.
+The LED lights have a built-in light timer that’s on for 16 hours and off for eight.
 To reset the timer, unplug it for at least ten seconds and then plug it in again.

 The extension makes your grow light taller, allowing it to grow with the plants.

 The Click & Grow comes with app access, which is typical for hydroponic units at this point.
 That said, it’s a little simplistic and brings into question if this product should truly be considered an “indoor smart garden.”
 This app gives customers an idea of what to expect.
-All models except the 9 Pro aren’t connected to the actual unit, like it would be for the AeroGarden or Gardyn.
+All models except the 9 Pro aren’t connected to the actual unit, like it would be for the AeroGarden models or Gardyn.

-But it does allow you to set watering reminders and gives you the ability to create a photo album of your plants as they grow.
+But it does allow you to set watering reminders and gives you the ability to create a photo album of your healthy plants as they grow.
 That said, the app is not monitoring your garden in real-time.
 It doesn’t know, for instance, if your light is on or off.
 And it doesn’t have any vacation mode functionality.

 The lights are automatically on for 16 hours and off for eight hours a day.
 When you plug in the hydroponic unit, your “day” will begin.
 So you can adjust the time of day when the light is on.